-The priority of the Gospel of grace in youth ministry has become a battle cry for many in the church in recent years.
-Through my involvement with Rooted, I have had the opportunity to interact with a large number of people in the youth ministry world who share this passion for student ministry anchored in the Gospel.
+The priority of the gospel of grace in youth ministry has become a battle cry for many in the church in recent years.
+Through my involvement with Rooted, I have had the opportunity to interact with a large number of people in the youth ministry world who share this passion for student ministry anchored in the gospel.
 This array of people express several reasons for their conviction.

 Some wave this banner out of principle.
 They come from a theological tradition that emphasizes biblical teaching and Gospel proclamation.
 They believe the primary function of the church is to declare the good news that Jesus came, died, and rose for sinners.
-This convicted crowd sticks to their guns and take prides in explicitly pronouncing God’s grace at every gathering and in every appointment.
+This convicted crowd sticks to their guns and take pride in explicitly pronouncing God’s grace at every gathering and in every appointment.

 This camp tends to keep youth ministry grounded.
 They promote grace-driven youth ministry, not because it’s attractive or because it personally helped them.
-They advocate for the Gospel because it is the core theme of the Bible and the primary declaration of Christianity.
+They advocate for the gospel because it is the core theme of the Bible and the primary declaration of Christianity.

 Others preach grace in youth ministry in the name of reform.
 They were raised in legalistic religious environments that wounded them.
 This crowd sat through high-pressure exhortations centered on behavior modification, mainly premarital sex and underaged drinking.
 Rarely did they hear anything about forgiveness of sins and unconditional love.
 Many of them had a burnout or meltdown somewhere in their story, which they link to their moralistic spiritual upbringing.
 The message of grace has healed their wounds and freed them from the performance treadmill.
 People in this camp long for a better youth ministry experience for the young people in their flock.
-Above all, they passionately want these kids to know the Gospel of grace.
+Above all, they passionately want these kids to know the gospel of grace.

-The reform crowd brings a passion for the Gospel to the field of youth ministry.
+The reform crowd brings a passion for the gospel to the field of youth ministry.
 They remind us of the burden and despair that teenagers commonly carry, and then they push us to care for these children by reminding them of the complete work of Christ on the Cross.

 But the cry for grace has not simply come from youth ministry reformers and theological purists.
-Another camp has made a strong argument for Gospel-centered youth ministry on pragmatic grounds.
+Another camp has made a strong argument for gospel-centered youth ministry on pragmatic grounds.
 What do I mean by this?
 Simply put, many youth ministry leaders promote grace saturated youth ministry because it works.

-Researchers have identified Gospel clarity as one of the most important practices of youth ministries seeking to effectively form students that remain faithful to Jesus and the church after high school.
+Researchers have identified gospel clarity as one of the most important practices of youth ministries seeking to effectively form students that remain faithful to Jesus and the church after high school.
 In their multi-year, longitudinal study of youth ministry graduates, Fuller Youth Institute’s College Transition Project identified a student’s understanding of grace as a key indicator of that student’s long-term sustainability as a Christian.

 In their research, a team lead by Kara Powell and Chap Clark, found that many youth ministry alums had either no understanding of the Gospel or one that is contrary to scripture.
 Many students defined the Gospel based on works they may do for God-like loving your neighbor- rather than what Jesus did for them in his life, death, and resurrection.¹ The research found that the faith of students with a moralistic understanding of Christianity would run out of gas over time.
 Clark wrote,